 One of the attorneys handling the case told the Business Daily Review that more than 10,000 buildings around the country may be in danger of using these defective pipes, and that it could cost millions of dollars to fix each building.
 That means the lawsuit could potentially award more than a billion dollars in damages if the judge finds for the plaintiffs.

-As of yet, the names of all the building owners have not been released, but condos, schools, apartments and dormitories throughout Washington, D.C. and West Virginia could be affected.
-We will update you as we learn more information, so please check back in the future weeks to see if you or any of our local residents may be at risk.
+The names of all the building owners have not been released, but condos, schools, apartments and dormitories throughout Washington, D.C. and West Virginia could be affected.